-Australian Accounting Standards set out the accounting policies that the AASB has concluded would result in a financial report containing relevant and reliable information about transactions, events and conditions to which they apply.
-Compliance with Australian Accounting Standards ensures that the financial statements and notes also comply with International Financial Reporting Standards (IFRS).
-Material accounting policies adopted in the preparation of the financial report are presented below.
-The accounting policies have been consistently applied, unless otherwise stated.
+Australian Accounting Standards set out the accounting policies that the AASB has concluded would result in a financial report containing relevant and reliable information about transactions, events and conditions.
+Compliance with Australian Accounting Standards ensures that the financial statements and notes also comply with International Financial Reporting Standards as issued by the IASB.
+Material accounting policies adopted in the preparation of the financial report are presented below and have been consistently applied unless otherwise stated.